googleforgames/open-match-docs/site/content/en/docs/Reference/glossary.md

 [Docker](https://docs.docker.com/engine/docker-overview/) is what generally mean when they say "containers".
 It allows you to run Docker Images on a host operating system.
-Containers provide a thin layer of isolation between the host and the application that makes it think it's running in it's own environment.
+Containers provide a thin layer of isolation between the host and the application that makes it think it is running in its own environment.

 **Kubernetes**